 According to the Bank of America and Merrill Lynch’s Workplace Benefits Report, 56% of employees are stressed when it comes to their financial situation.
 53% of those employees also reported that that particular stress interferes with their ability to focus and be productive at work.
 PWC’s 2017 Employee Financial Wellness Survey also echoed similar findings.

 Many Americans live paycheck to paycheck – trying to pay off student loans, big financial investments, or unexpected expenses that weren’t budgeted for such as healthcare costs.
 The worry of student loans only continues to increase year after year as more millennials graduate and join the workforce.
-The average student loan debt for the class of 2016 was $37,172.
+The average student loan debt is close to $37,172.